Share:

 AIHW Report: Family, domestic and sexual violence in Australia, 2018

-The term “family violence” and “domestic violence” is defined differently in the ACT and NSW.
+The terms “family violence” and “domestic violence” are defined differently in the ACT and NSW.
 Normally, the term is defined broadly, beyond simply physical violence on a person.
-In the ACT, the relevant legislation is named the Family Violence Act, 2016 which defines “family violence” as the following behaviour by a person in relation to a family member:
+In the ACT, the relevant legislation is named the Family Violence Act 2016 (ACT)(the Act) which defines “family violence” as the following behaviour by a person in relation to a family member:

 1. physical violence or abuse;